 Sold-Out Drinks and a Money-Saving Trick

 On rare occasions, there will be no reaction from the machine after you choose your desired drink.
 If the button flashes red or displays what is shown above, the drink is not in-stock.
 Unless there are multiple slots with the drink, you will have to order a different beverage or push the change lever for a refund.
 If this does not happen, there is a chance the machine is broken.

 In addition, prices vary by vending machine.
 For instance, the drinks sold at train station platforms may be available for a lower price at a machine outside of the station.
 Also, you can find 100-yen coin vending machines (pictured above) where you will find all or most drinks for 100 yen.

 While vending machine selling the beverages mentioned above are the most common, you may see ones with more unusual options.
 Pictured above is the selection from a vending machine corner in Akihabara.
 It sells oden in a can (upper-right).
 Another option you will find sometimes are various snack items, like potato chips.

 Another surprising drink you can buy is alcohol.
 Machines selling beer, cocktail drinks, and even sake can be found occasionally in big cities like Tokyo and Osaka, as well as in rural regions.
 As the legal drinking age in Japan is twenty, an identification card is required to buy alcoholic beverages.

-The popular sightseeing area of Asakusa has vending machine that sells dashi, or soup stock.
+The popular sightseeing area of Asakusa has a vending machine that sells dashi, or soup stock.
 This is high-quality dashi made with kelp, and it even has a fish inside.
 It is meant for use in cooking soups and other Japanese dishes, so please do not drink this by itself.